jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 before the final Result TLV exchange, regardless of whether or not there is an inner EAP method authentication.
-The Crypto-Binding TLV and Intermediate-Result TLV MUST be included to perform cryptographic binding after each successful EAP method in a sequence of one or more EAP methods.
+The Crypto-Binding TLV and Intermediate-Result TLV MUST be included to perform cryptographic binding after each successful authentication in a sequence of one or more inner authentications.
 The server may send the final Result TLV along with an Intermediate-Result TLV and a Crypto-Binding TLV to indicate its intention to end the conversation.
 If the peer requires nothing more from the server, it will respond with a Result TLV indicating success